TigerMask1/play-bot/PERMISSIONS_DOCUMENTATION.md

 #### Server Management
 - `!servers` / `!serverlist` - List all servers the bot is in
 - `!removeserver <server_id>` / `!leaveserver <server_id>` - Remove bot from a server
+- `!setinfinitedrops <on/off>` - Grant or revoke infinite drops for any server
+  - `!setinfinitedrops on` - Enable unlimited free drops (like main server)
+  - `!setinfinitedrops off` - Return to paid drop system
+  - When enabled, clears any pause state and starts drops immediately
+  - When disabled, stops drops cleanly (users must use `!paydrops` to reactivate)
 - `!reset` - Reset bot data (use with extreme caution)

 #### Communication